 DES: DES is an eye disease caused by eye dryness, which, in turn, is caused by either decreased tear production or increased tear film evaporation.
 A Phase II study in DES was conducted by Can-Fite after discovering that patients in the Phase IIa study for another condition also experienced improvement in DES symptoms.
 The results of the Phase II trial demonstrated the ability of Piclidenoson to improve signs of ocular surface inflammation of the patients studied.
-Following positive results in the Phase II study, we initiated a Phase III DES trial, under an IND with the FDA, which was conducted by OphthaliX in the United States, Europe and Israel.
+Following positive results in the Phase II study, we initiated a Phase III DES trial, under an IND with the FDA which was conducted by OphthaliX in the United States, Europe and Israel.
 The randomized, double-masked Phase III clinical trial enrolled 237 patients with moderate-to-severe DES who were randomized to receive two oral doses of Piclidenoson (0.1 and 1.0 mg) and a placebo, for a period of 24 weeks.
 The primary efficacy endpoint was complete clearing of corneal staining.
 In December 2013, we announced the results of this Phase III study of Piclidenoson for the treatment of DES.
 In the study, Piclidenoson did not meet the primary efficacy endpoint of complete clearing of corneal staining, nor the secondary efficacy endpoints.
 Nonetheless, Piclidenoson was found to be well tolerated.
-In 2014, we decided to end the development of Piclidenoson for the DES indication.
-This decision was based on a lack of correlation between patients' response to Piclidenoson and over-expression of the drug target, the A3AR in this patient population.
+In 2014 we decided to end the development of Piclidenoson for the DES indication.
+This decision was based on a lack of correlation between patients' response to Piclidenoson and over-expression of the drug target, the A3 adenosine receptor in this patient population.

 Glaucoma: Glaucoma is an eye disease in which the optic nerve is damaged.
 This optic nerve damage involves loss of retinal ganglion cells, or neurons located near the inner surface of the retina, in a characteristic pattern.
 There are many different subtypes of glaucoma, but they can all be considered to be a type of optic neuropathy.
-Raised IOP is the most important and only modifiable risk factor for glaucoma.
+Raised intraocular pressure, or IOP, is the most important and only modifiable risk factor for glaucoma.
 However, some individuals may have high IOP for years and never develop optic nerve damage.
 This is known as ocular hypertension.
 Others may develop optic nerve damage at a relatively low IOP, and, thus, glaucoma.
 Untreated glaucoma can lead to permanent damage of the optic nerve and resultant visual field loss, which over time can progress to blindness.
 A Phase II clinical trial of Piclidenoson for the treatment of glaucoma was conducted by OphthaliX.
 The randomized, double-masked, placebo-controlled, parallel-group Phase II clinical trial was designed to evaluate the safety and efficacy of Piclidenoson when administered orally twice daily for up to 16 weeks in patients with elevated IOP.
 A total of 89 patients were enrolled in the study.
 The study was conducted with two cohorts.
 In the first cohort, treatment was randomized in a 3:1 ratio of 1.0 mg Piclidenoson to placebo.
 In the second cohort, which was also randomized in a 3:1 Piclidenoson to placebo ratio, the Piclidenoson dose was increased to 2.0 mg.
 In July 2016, top line results were announced.
 In this trial, no statistically significant differences were found between the Piclidenoson treated group and the placebo group in the primary endpoint of lowering IOP.
 Piclidenoson was found to have a favorable safety profile and was well tolerated.
-Based on these overall results OphthaliX, following the Merger with Wize Pharma.

-History and Development of the Company
+Based on these overall results OphthaliX saw no immediate path forward in glaucoma and we have since terminated the license agreement that we granted to OphthaliX, following the Merger with Wize Pharma.
+See "Item 4-Information on the Company- History and Development of the Company".